Frequently Asked Questions:

 Is my daughter required to live in the house if she joins this organization?

-As a member of Alpha Chi Omega, women are required to live in for four semesters, usually their sophomore and junior years.
+As members of Alpha Chi Omega, women are required to live in for four semesters, usually their sophomore and junior years.
 Living in the house is an incredible bonding experience, where many of our members make their longest lasting memories.

 How does the cost of being in a sorority compare to living on campus?